 This hook offloads the storage request to the event loop.
 When the event loop is available for execution of the request, the storage of the notebook will be done and the write to storage occurs.

-- model(str) The type of file - path (str) The storage location
+- model (str) The type of file - path (str) The storage location

+1.5.3 API Handlers

-1.5.3 bookstore.handlers module
+The handlers module